Julian Richer

-Julian Richer LVO (born 1959) is an English retail entrepreneur, philanthropist and author, best known as the founder and managing director of Richer Sounds, the UK's largest hi-fi retailer.
+Julian Richer LVO (born 1959) is an English retail entrepreneur, philanthropist and author, best known as the founder of Richer Sounds, the UK's largest hi-fi retailer.
 Richer has gained a reputation for his motivational style of management and his philanthropic and charitable activities.

-According to the Sunday Times Rich List in 2019, Richer is worth £160 million.
+According to the Sunday Times Rich List in 2019, Richer was worth £160 million.

 Early life

-Richer was born in St Thomas' Hospital, London, in 1959.
-He was at UCS Junior School from 1968 to 1972 before becoming a boarder at Clifton College in Bristol between 1972 and 1977, thanks to a bequest from his grandfather.
+Richer was born in St Thomas' Hospital, London in 1959.
+He was at UCS Junior School from 1968 to 1972 before becoming a boarder at Clifton College in Bristol between 1972 and 1977, after a bequest from his grandfather.

 His parents both worked for Marks & Spencer before going on to work for themselves.
 His father, Percy, later qualified as a solicitor when he was 50.

 Career

 Richer's business career started at the age of 14 while he was still at school at Clifton College, Bristol, and he opened his first shop near London Bridge aged 19.
 This store in south London holds the Guinness record for the highest sales per square foot of any retail outlet in the world.

 Richer in the past advised some organisations including Asda on staff motivation, customer service, cultural change, communications and suggestion schemes.
-In March 2018 Marks & Spencer announced that he was advising them on cultural change.
+In March 2018, Marks & Spencer announced that he was advising them on cultural change.

-He was made the youngest ever Business Communicator of the Year for 1995.

-He has been awarded honorary doctorates by Kingston University, Bournemouth University in 2002, and York University in 2013.
+He has been awarded honorary doctorates by Kingston University and Bournemouth University in 2002, University of York and Open University in 2023, as well as University of Worcester in 2025.

 Richer was appointed as a Lieutenant of the Royal Victorian Order (LVO) in 2007.

 In November 2013, Richer announced to the press that he would bequeath 100% of the firm to a trust co-owned by employees of the company.
-In May 2019 Richer, then aged 60, announced that he had transferred ownership to employees by passing 60% of his shares to a trust, as well as separately paying each employee, excluding directors, a thank you bonus of £1,000 for every year of work from his own pocket to his 500+ employees who had worked an average of 8 years each (circa £4 million).
+In May 2019, Richer, then aged 60, announced that he had transferred ownership to employees by passing 60% of his shares to a trust, as well as separately paying each employee, excluding directors, a thank you bonus of £1,000 for every year of work to over 500 employees who had worked an average of 8 years each (circa £4 million).

 In 2019, Richer was awarded the 'Outstanding Contribution to Retail' award by Retail Week magazine.

-In 2020, What Hi-Fi?, the world’s #1 tech buyer’s guide, gave Richer their Outstanding Contribution award, stating “The man behind Richer Sounds, and much more, has made an undeniably positive mark on the UK hi-fi industry.”
+In 2020, What Hi-Fi? gave Richer their Outstanding Contribution award, stating "The man behind Richer Sounds, and much more, has made an undeniably positive mark on the UK hi-fi industry."

-In 2022, Richer wrote a series of 31 articles for The Sunday Times in the business section, under the title "Julian Richer's Sound Advice".
+In 2022, Richer wrote a series of 31 articles for The Sunday Times in the business section, under the title "Julian Richer Sound Advice" and still contributes from time to time.